syntasso/workshop/installing-a-promise/README.md

 * are sharable and reusable between platforms, teams, business units, and other organisations.

-* add up to a frictionless experience when platform users want to the create services that they need to deliver value.
+* add up to a frictionless experience when platform users want to create services that they need to deliver value.

 ## Kratix Promise anatomy